 Option 1 []: RAN4 to add the synchronisation note as per prior agreement: “In tests performed with signal generators, a synchronization signal may be provided between the IAB node and the signal generator, or a common (e.g., GNSS) source may be provided to both IAB node and the signal generator, to enable correct timing of the wanted signal.”

-Option 2 []: RAN4 to add the synchronisation note as per prior agreement with the following change: “In tests performed with signal generators, a synchronization signal may be provided between the IAB node and the signal generator, or a common (e.g., GNSS) source may be provided to both IAB node and the signal generator, to enable correct timing of the wanted signal.
+Option 2 [Nokia]: RAN4 to add the synchronisation note as per prior agreement with the following change: “In tests performed with signal generators, a synchronization signal may be provided between the IAB node and the signal generator, or a common (e.g., GNSS) source may be provided to both IAB node and the signal generator, to enable correct timing of the wanted signal.
 The method of synchronization with the TE is left to implementation.”

 Option 2: Other options not precluded.